yelghali/Enterprise-Scale-for-AKS/Scenarios/backup_restore/velero_terraform_sample/README.md

 ## Customizing the module
- You can custumize velero configuration by editing the file <a href="./modules/velero/locals-velero.tf" target="_blank">locals-velero.tf</a>:
+ You can customize velero configuration by editing the file <a href="./modules/velero/locals-velero.tf" target="_blank">locals-velero.tf</a>:

 ```hcl
 velero_default_values = {